SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 recording these info is not only a good memo for submitter himself, but also a good way to help the community to share knowledge.

 ### 1.4 `model resources`
-leaderboard doesn't put any constraint on how submitter organize their model resources, as long as these resources are **inside submission dir**.
+leaderboard doesn't put any constraint on how submitter organize their model resources, as long as these resources are **inside model dir**.

 `SBI`(the recognizer) is supposed to know how to read resources properly, and for example:
 ```